dylandreimerink/gobpfld/README.md

 * Program pinning and unpinning
 * BPF2BPF function calls
 * Map iterator construct (looping over maps is very common)
-* Linux kernel version detection (so programs can programmatically decide which features they can use, then error, warn or be backwards compatible)
+* (partially implemented) Linux kernel version detection (so programs can programmatically decide which features they can use, then error, warn or be backwards compatible)

 ### Should have